Jim Munley's Local Climate Data

 Heavy Fog 1/4 mi. or less 0

-The average temperature for March is 47.4°F, which is 5.2°F above normal—the month ranked as the warmest such month on record (since 1977) and the warmest since 2003.
-The month was also the 6th consecutive month and the 2nd consecutive month with above-normal temperatures.
-There were only 5 days with below normal temperatures.
-There were not any days with maximums of 32°F or lower.
-There were 22 days with maximums of 50°F or higher, 10 days with maximums of 60°F or higher, one day with a maximum of 70°F, and one day with a maximum of 80°F or higher.
-Temperature extremes included 82°F on the 29th and 21°F on the 2nd.
+The temperature averaged 55.5°F for April, which is 4.3°F above normal—and tied with 2008 as the 7th warmest such month on record (since 1977).
+The month was also the 3rd consecutive month with above-normal temperatures.
+There were 12 days with below normal temperatures.
+There were only one day with a minimum of 32°F or lower.
+There were 13 days with maximums of 70°F or higher, 2 days with maximums of 80°F or higher.
+Temperature extremes included 85°F on the 19th and 31°F on the 9th.

-Precipitation totaled 4.77 (115 percent) and was .63 of an inch above normal.
-The month ranked as the 19th wettest such month on record and the wettest since 2003.
-The month was also the 2nd consecutive such month with above normal precipitation.
-The month’s snowfall continued the winter trend of below normal snowfall.
-There wasn’t any snow.
-The month ranked as the least snowiest such month with below normal snowfall and the least snowiest since 2024.
-The month ranked as the 2nd consecutive such month with below normal snowfall.
-Snowfall was also below normal with 5.3 inches.
-The month ranked as the 16th least snowy such month on record and was the 4th consecutive such month with below normal snowfall.
-There were 9 days with measurable precipitation.
-The most received in a 24-hour period was .98 of an inch on the 20-21st.
-There were 11 clear days and 7 overcast days.
+Precipitation totaled 4.11 (105 percent) and was .23 of an inch above normal.
+The month ranked as the 19th wettest such month on record and the wettest since 2002.
+The month was also the 2nd consecutive month with above normal precipitation.
+Mar-Apr. rainfall totaled 8.88 inches and ranked as the 17th wettest such period on record and the wettest since 2002l.
+There were 12 days with measurable precipitation and was normal.
+The most received in a 24-hour period was 1.23 inches on the6th.
+There were 5 clear days and 9 overcast days.

 Return To Local Clamate Page